Skip to main content

 payment_status = DBOS.recv(PAYMENT_STATUS)

-# If payment succeeded, mark the order as paid.
+# If payment succeeded, mark the order as paid and start the order dispatch workflow.

 # Otherwise, return reserved inventory and cancel the order.